-OSDE-SES identifies a differentiated monitoring result (DMR) for each LEA in Oklahoma based on an assessment of risk and the district's determination rating.
-This DMR initiates a series of integrated monitoring and improvement activities required to be completed by the LEA.
+OSDE-SES identifies a differentiated monitoring result (DMR) for each LEA in Oklahoma based on an assessment of risk and the district's determination rating (annual LEA determinations are required by IDEA: 34 CFR §300.600).
+The DMR initiates a series of integrated monitoring and improvement activities that must be completed by the LEA.
 These activities correspond with a "level of support" that the OSDE-SES determines is necessary for the LEA to meet requirements and mitigate risk in subsequent years.
 Diagram 1 displays the overall model of the DMR, while table 5 describes the required activities associated with each of the four levels of support.

-The OSDE-SES is incorporating a risk assessment into the calculation of the DMR in order to meet federal Uniform Grant Guidance requirements (2 CFR §200.331).
+The OSDE-SES incorporates a risk assessment into the calculation of the DMR in order to meet federal Uniform Grant Guidance requirements (2 CFR §200.331).
 This risk assessment must gauge the risk any LEA poses to the SEA (state education agency) in fiscal and other matters.
 Further, the SEA monitoring plan should be based on the results of the risk assessment.
-In 2017, the "Risk to SEA" score ("risk score") consisted solely of fiscal measures.
-In 2018, this risk score will incorporate other factors for concern such as complaint counts, directors' experience, and average caseload size.
-Each year, the factors in the risk assessment will be evaluated for their usefulness in measuring risk to the SEA.
+This risk score incorporates a variety of factors that are related to fiscal risk, including recent maintenance of effort (MOE) results, excess cost and audit findings, overall identification rate, complaint counts, directors' experience, and a few other things.
+Each year, the factors in the risk assessment are evaluated for their usefulness in measuring risk to the SEA.

-An LEA's DMR and associated level of support are determined through a comparison of the LEA's risk score and determination rating: an LEA will be placed in the level of support that corresponds to the risk score or determination rating that demonstrates the greater need in the district.
-The determination and risk assessment are discussed in further detail in the following paragraphs.
+An LEA's DMR and associated level of support are determined through a comparison of the LEA's determination rating and risk score: an LEA will be placed in the level of support that corresponds to the determination rating or risk score that demonstrates the greater need in the district.
+The determination and risk assessment are described in more detail in the following paragraphs.